cbosch1/DnD-5e-Spell-Index/README.md

 # DnD-5e-Spell-Index
-A super minor windows form application that retrieves a searched spell out of a text file and displays it to the user.
+A minor windows form application that retrieves a searched spell out of a database and displays it to the user.

 UPDATE: May 8th 2018